jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 sometimes included in their postal codes.
 Sometimes implementations dealing with these kinds of “edge cases” have to construct work-arounds like this.
 The standard does not account for absolutely every possible case.
-Version 3.1 changed this to make State optional in InternationalAddress, but not USAddress.
-Leaving State out of an InternationalAddress is meant only for countries that do not have political subdivisions and should be extremely rare.
+Version 3.1 changed this to make `State` optional in `InternationalAddress`, but not `USAddress`.
+Leaving `State` out of an `InternationalAddress` is meant only for countries that do not have political subdivisions and should be extremely rare.

 ### Origin, Destination, PremType

-Because the data structures of Origin and Destination are identical, they are defined as very thin elements with all the details in the defined complex type PremType.
-The PremType is a complex type containing the basic premises identification as well as statuses that apply at the premises level.
+Because the data structures of Origin and Destination are identical, they are defined as very thin elements with all the details in the defined complex type `PremType`.
+The `PremType` is a complex type containing the basic premises identification as well as statuses that apply at the premises level.

 With premises identification we get right back into politics.
-The first child element is PremId which is a seven-character national premises identification number (PIN), or a six- or eight-character state issued location identifier (LID).
+The first child element is `PremId` which is a seven-character national premises identification number (PIN), or a six- or eight-character state issued location identifier (LID).
 This is defined as a string of six to eight capital letters or digits.
 Proper validation of PINs is much more